valory-xyz/autonolas-aip/content/aips/core-enhancing-autonolas-protocol-security.md

 **Cross-Chain Governance Challenges**: This aspect focuses on overcoming the current implementation’s limitations to ensure that CM actions on Layer 2 networks are reversible and in strict compliance with the DAO’s intent.

+The [new poposed GuardCM implementation](https://github.com/valory-xyz/autonolas-governance/blob/v1.1.8/contracts/multisigs/GuardCM.sol) solves these challenges.

 **Optimizing Response Time**: The existing Timelock mechanism, while ensuring security, introduces operational delays also for CM actions.
 This proposal seeks to reduce CM-actions delays, enabling swift CM responses in urgent scenarios.

 ## Original Governance Structure and its Evolution

 Initially, the CM possessed the authority to schedule, execute, and cancel any action on protocol contracts.
 While effective in protecting the protocol in urgent security issues, it also presented potential governance risks.
 The CM’s ability to act independently raised concerns about potential misalignment with DAO’s intent.
-To address this, the GuardCM was introduced (current implementation can be found [here]( https://github.com/valory-xyz/autonolas-governance/blob/main/contracts/multisigs/GuardCM.so) and relevant governance proposal is [here]( https://boardroom.io/autonolas/proposal/cHJvcG9zYWw6YXV0b25vbGFzOm9uY2hhaW46Nzk2MjA2MzI0OTQ2MDM5NTk5OTE4MzE5NjY0OTgyNzgyNjkxMTgxNzYxNTE5Mzc5NTk4MzkxODgwODEwMzY0NzM3NzE3MTg1MTg1MDg=)).
+To address this, the GuardCM was introduced (the implementation of deployed GuardCM can be found [here]( https://github.com/valory-xyz/autonolas-governance/blob/main/contracts/multisigs/GuardCM.sol) and relevant governance proposal is [here]( https://boardroom.io/autonolas/proposal/cHJvcG9zYWw6YXV0b25vbGFzOm9uY2hhaW46Nzk2MjA2MzI0OTQ2MDM5NTk5OTE4MzE5NjY0OTgyNzgyNjkxMTgxNzYxNTE5Mzc5NTk4MzkxODgwODEwMzY0NzM3NzE3MTg1MTg1MDg=)).
 The key changes brought included:

 - **Reversibility of Actions:** The GuardCM restricted CM actions to only specific contracts and methods within the protocol, ensuring any action taken was reversible.
 For instance, while the CM could pause the Treasury, it was designed so the governance body could reverse this action at any time.
 This balance of power was critical in preventing irreversible unilateral actions by the CM.